 - If overnight isn't possible, aim to steep for two hours.
 That way, you're gettng a strong infusion and extracting as much vitamins and minerals from this flower.

 - Strain hibiscus through a fine sieve and pour additional filtered water straight into a large jar over the hibiscus flowers to wash as much of the nutrients off the flowers as you can.

 - Whether you're using honey or monkfruit, it's best to dissolve it in tepid water first, then add to the punch.

 Organic Hibiscus Flowers - I buy these in 1lb packages since it goes fast.

-Raw Honey – be sure to not heat this for maximum nutrition.
+Raw Honey - be sure to not heat this for maximum nutrition.
 This sweetener is a great option if you're on Paleo or GAPS and if honey is tolerated.